gconnect/election-data-analysis/data-interpretation.md

 This information is useful for understanding the impact of 'Consensus Reached' on the total vote count

 The above plot shows that the total number of vote count is greater than the aggregate consensus vote count.
+Only about 10% of the vote count submitted will be taken into consideration as those were the vote count that reached consensus.

 ## Officials in agreement compared with total officials
 **Fig 3** Officials in Agreement vs Total Officials